 International Personal Finance PLC ("IPF") is a London Stock Exchange listed company headquartered in Leeds, West Yorkshire.
 It is the ultimate holding company of a number of overseas subsidiaries ("the IPF Group") which provide straightforward consumer finance across 11 markets.
 The IPF Group operates in two divisions: Home Credit (in Poland, Czech Republic, Hungary, Romania, Mexico) and Digital (in Finland, Estonia, Latvia, Lithuania, Australia, Poland, Spain and Mexico).
+IPF is dedicated to make a difference in the lives of our customers by providing simple, personalised financial solutions.

-The following table is structured according to the COP minimum requirements and is compiled from our 2017 Annual Report and the ipfin.co.uk website.
-This report covers the period January 2017 - December 2017.
+The following table is structured according to the COP minimum requirements and is compiled from our 2018 Annual Report and the ipfin.co.uk website.
+This report covers the period January 2018 - December 2018.